Can a naloxone prescription prevent overdose from pain medication?

 If you are already facing addiction, get help now in dealing with your substance abuse problems.

 What is the role of naloxone in preventing overdose and treating addiction?

 Naloxone is a medication used to block the effects of opioid medication, especially in overdose.
 Naloxone works to prevent you from feeling the highs of addiction, and it is an important tool in safely weaning off addictive mediation.
 Family physicians who participated in the study prescribed naloxone to patients with high opioid doses and patients who had previously had emergency room visits related to their opioid use.
 These patients were able to continue to receive pain relief from opioids with a significant decrease in overdoses and other events that required emergency care.

-If you are ready to work towards preventing overdose, or developing a plan to heal from addiction, call today, or just fill out an appointment request and click submit.
-Dr. Aviva will work with you to build a plan that is safe and sustainable for you.
+If you are ready to work towards preventing overdose, or developing a plan to heal from addiction, call today, or just fill out the contact form below and click submit.
+At Thalia Medical Center, we will work with you to build a plan that is safe and sustainable for you.